arabold/serverless-sentry-plugin/README.md

 * Initial release

 ### To Dos
-* Create releases in Sentry when functions are deployed
+* Create releases in Sentry when functions are deployed.
-* Automatic upload of source map files to Sentry
+* Support for minified code and source map files (might require the use of `raven-js` instead of `raven-node`).
+* Expose `raven` client globally so it's usable from user's own code.
-* Add support for Python runtime
+* Add support for Python runtime.